 Partypoker/Borgata is known for their Garden State Super Series (GSSS), which it rolled out in 2014, and which has occasionally been hit with technical problems.

 In fact, it still doesn’t seem like Party has full confidence in its software, as the latest iteration of the GSSS series is a shell of its former self.
 The festival used to have over 60 events with heavy prize pools, culminating with a $250,000 guaranteed Main Event.
-In comparison, the Spring 2017 series offered only 11 events, with the same $250K in prize money spread out over the entire series.
+In comparison, the Spring 2020 series offered only 20 events, with a $75,000 gtd main event.
 We can only speculate the true reasoning behind this drastic change, but it probably has to do with declining traffic (due to PokerStars), connection issues, stoppages, and tournament cancellations in most of their previous GSSS series.

 It’s a shame, because GSSS was the defining aspect which set Partypoker apart from the other New Jersey online poker sites.
 No other site had anything which came close to competing with it, and even with the issues (which were comparatively mild in recent editions) it was the most highly anticipated tournament series for New Jersey players.

 You can make your deposits using all of Party’s banking methods with no fee.
 Choose from the following:

 Partypoker does a good job of being visible on the main poker forums, letting players know of updates and acting as a virtual middleman to relay issues from players to company execs.

 Live Support is a good option as well, even if communication is not instantaneous (chalk that up to being spoiled by excellent non-poker live support).
 You can also reach Party by email, which can be time consuming, or can work perfectly, depending on the agent you speak with.